 Moving Large Items

 First of all, decide whether you will pack and take all of your appliances to your future home.
-Consider several points along these lines before you make up your mind:
+There are several things to consider when moving to a new state before you make up your mind:

 - Are they still new and in generally good condition?